MiczFlor/RPi-Jukebox-RFID/docs/GPIO-BUTTONS.md

 **Note**: No harm done to install both, python3 and python2.
 This needs trimming later on.

-Make a copy of the python script into the scripts folder.
+Make a copy of the [python script for the GPIO buttons](../misc/GPIO-button-sample.py) into the scripts folder.
 This way you are free to make changes to the script without changing your github repo.

 ~~~
 $ cp /home/pi/RPi-Jukebox-RFID/misc/GPIO-button-sample.py /home/pi/RPi-Jukebox-RFID/scripts/gpio-buttons.py